Bathroom Vanities

 Bathroom Faucets

-Make sure your new bathroom faucet and the hardware in your bathtub and/or shower matches.
-Learn how to replace a bathtub or shower faucet.
+Make sure your new bathroom faucet and the hardware in your bathtub and/or shower match.
+Learn how to replace a bathtub or shower faucet with our guide.

-When every square foot counts, showers and tubs are a big consideration in a small space.
+When every square foot counts in a small space, showers and bathtubs are a big consideration.
 Here are a few ideas.

 Wet Room

-A wet room is when a freestanding tub and a shower are in one location and sit behind a glass door.
+A wet room has a freestanding bathtub and shower in one location behind a glass door.
 The whole area is designed to be wet.
-The floor is usually slightly sloped and the water drains to one location.
-Wet rooms are not only space-savers, but they're great with kids and pets because they're contained.
+The floor is usually slightly sloped so the water drains to one location.
+Wet rooms are not only space savers — they’re also great for homes with kids and pets because they keep the water contained.

 Small Bathtubs

-If you love taking a bath, but you're short on space, we advise getting a freestanding tub that's under 54-inches long.
-To select the best tub for your bathroom, read our Bathtub, Whirlpool and Air Bath Buying Guide.
+If you love taking a bath but you’re short on space, we advise getting a freestanding bathtub that’s under 54 inches long.
+To select the best bathtub for your bathroom, read our Bathtub, Whirlpool and Air Bath Buying Guide.

 Shower Enclosures

 If you have an outdated shower, a shower enclosure is relatively easy to install, saving you money and time.
-Select the size you need, as well as the option for a shower only or a shower and tub combination.
+Select the size you need and determine if you only want a shower or a shower and bathtub combination.
 To learn more, read How to Choose the Best Shower Stall or Enclosure.

 Small Luxuries